The Voice 26 Recap: Blind Auditions 5 Live Blog (Videos)

 Beya – 24 – Our Day Will Come by Ruby and the Romantics

-The singer lives in Hawaii.
-She lives on one of the small islands.
+The singer lives in Hawaii on one of the small islands.
 Her family inspired her music.
 At 16 she got a guitar.
 Her parents separated when she was young.
 Her dad’s side is from El Salvador, so she learned Spanish.
 Currently she is a full time musician and sings Latin songs sometimes.

 The first montaged performance of the season.
 Her soulful voice got Only Team Reba to turn.

-The second montage is another soulful voice that also go only Team Reba to turn.
+The second montage is another soulful voice that also got only Team Reba to turn.
 The other coaches speculate that Reba is hearing something special the others are missing.

 Brad Sample – 38 – The Letter by the Box Tops

-Brad is the father of a two year old girl and he’s from Nashville.
-He plays for Colbie Caillat on the road.
-He’s thinking in his late 30’s, he believes The Voice is his last shot at a music career.
+Brad is the father of a two year old girl and is from Nashville.
+He plays guitar for Colbie Caillat on the road.
+He’s thinking that in his late 30’s, The Voice is his last shot at a music career.
 His wife signed him up for the show.

-He sings the song in the style of the Joe Cocker cover.
-He’s got the rapines in his voice that makes it work.
+He performs the song in the style of the Joe Cocker cover.
+He’s got the raspiness in his voice that makes it work.
 He sings softly, however, like he has a cold.
 His vocal could use more heft.
 It doesn’t cut through until the end.
 Maybe he does have a cold.
 Reba turned first.
 Snoop turned later.

 Dahlia Jones – 28 – You Know I’m No Good by Amy Winehouse

-The Minneapolis, Minnesota native is mother to a four year old daughter.
-She’s away from her daughter.
+The Minneapolis, Minnesota native is mother to a four year old daughter who is back home with family as she auditions in Los Angeles.
 It’s the longest they’ve been separated.
 Her day job is motivating students to be kind to each other.

 Camryn Brooks – 24 (No chair returnee) – Light On